Year 6000: Background and analysis

 The Talmud also makes parallels between the Shmita (Sabbatical) year and the seventh millennium: For six millennia the earth will be worked, while during the seventh millennium the world will remain 'fallow'.

 According to two opinions in the Talmud (Rav Katina and Abaye), the world will be harov (ruined or desolate) during the seventh millennium, suggesting a less positive outcome.

 The reconciliation between the traditional Judaic age of the world and the current scientifically derived age of the world is beyond the scope of this article, with some taking a literal approach (as with the views of Young Earth creationism), and others (such as Gerald Schroeder) an approach conciliatory with secular scientific positions.
-Contrary to popular belief, the Jewish calendar begins with the creation of Adam, not the creation of the universe.
+The Jewish calendar begins with the creation of Adam, not the creation of the universe.